-In the 2015-16 school year, the BPSD was once again recognized as a Great Expectations (GE) Model District -- meaning all nine sites in the district were named Model Schools.
-The district garnered the same honors during the three previous school years.
+Most of the district's elementary schools are recognized as Great Expectations Model Schools.
 As part of the qualification process, representatives from Great Expectations tour each school site, examine the culture of the school, and assess how GE practices and principles are being incorporated.
 To become a Model School, 90 percent or more of teachers must be implementing 100 percent of the GE practices in the classroom on a daily basis.
-Each school site met the demanding criteria outlined by GE, allowing the BPSD to be named a Model District for the fourth straight year.
+The district as a whole was a Model District for five consecutive years.
 Learn more »

+Bartlesville High School's ACT Composite Score average for the graduating Class of 2018 was 21.1, compared to 19.3 for students statewide.
+Over the past five years, students graduating from BHS have outperformed the state average by from 1.4 to 2.3 points on the 36-point scale.
 The ACT is a standardized test frequently used by college admissions offices, and focuses on the subject areas of English, mathematics, reading and science along with an optional writing portion.
+Learn more »

-Three Bartlesville High School seniors were named National Merit Finalists and Semifinalists in 2017.
+From 2016-2018, nine Bartlesville High School seniors were named National Merit Semifinalists and Finalists.
 National Merit semifinalists are selected based on their scores from the PSAT, a preparatory form of the SAT.
 Students must also meet certain academic standards and be presently enrolled in high school.
 Semifinalists are selected from each state.
 Approximately 1.5 million students take the PSAT every year, but only about 16,000 become National Merit semifinalists.
-Two 2015 BHS seniors were selected by the College Board’s National Hispanic Recognition Program as National Hispanic Scholars, based on their PSAT/NMSQT scores.

 The 19 percent of BPS students who qualify for the gifted and talented program places Bartlesville schools well above the state average of 14 percent.
 On average the district serves nearly 1,200 students annually in the program.
 Learn more »